-By default, the NSX CSR generation UI and API do not support the SAN field.
+By default, the NSX-T Data Center CSR generation UI and API do not support the SAN field.
 To create a CSR with SAN, you can use an experimental API, /api/v1/trust-management/csrs-extended.
-For more information, see the NSX-T Data Center API guide.
+For more information, see the NSX-T Data Center API Guide.

 - With admin privileges, log in to NSX Manager.

 - Click Generate CSR and select Generate CSR or Generate CA CSR from the dropdown menu.